JortStamme/Controltheorylibrary/README.md

 create_spring() function: Creates a spring Mobject, possibility to choose between zigzag or helicial type.
 For implementation, see MassSpringDamperSystem.py

 create_mass() function: Creates a mass Mobject, possibility to choose between rectangular or circular type.
 For implementation, see MassSpringDamperSystem.py

+create_damper() function: Creates a damper Mobject.
+For implementation, see MassSpringDamperSystem.py